thirumurthis/Learnings/kafka/kafka_Testing_Awaitality_EmbeddedBroker.md

 #### Configuration of broker

 - `application.properties` file with the Kafka broker configuration
-  - Using the kafka port as 9094 than the default 9092.
+  - Using 9094 as Kafka port instead of default 9092.

 ```
 # topic name